Khan-Ramsha/Retinal-Vessel-Segmentation/README.md

 | **Test** | 0.082 | 0.797 | 0.887 | 0.984 |
 | **Cross-dataset (DRIVE)** | 0.164 | 0.637 | 0.778 | 0.962 |

 > **Note:** The model shows stable in-domain performance (val/test Dice: 0.89 on FIVES, no overfitting).
-On cross-dataset (DRIVE), it maintains 96.2% accuracy despite a ~12% Dice drop from fundus acquisition shifts—demonstrating residual blocks, preprocessing and augmentation's role in generalization.
+On cross-dataset (DRIVE), it maintains 96.2% accuracy despite a ~12% Dice drop from fundus acquisition shifts - demonstrating residual blocks, preprocessing and augmentation's role in generalization.
 >
 ## Inference